RenderKit/embree/doc/src/compilation.md

 with DPC++ under Windows
 ------------------------

-The Embree DPC++ compilation under Windows has been tested with the following DPC++ compilers:
+The Embree SYCL compilation under Windows has been tested with the following DPC++ compilers:

   - [oneAPI DPC++ compiler 165 from 2022.03.10](https://github.com/intel/llvm/suites/5602828495/artifacts/182002768)